zense/IIITB-StudentKit/docs/faq.md

 10. **Where is IIIT-B located in Bangalore?
 What facilities are available in its vicinity?**

-  IIITB is located in Electronic City Phase 1, which is the IT hub of the city and boasts of having the headquarters of Infosys, Wipro etc.
+  IIITB is located in Electronic City Phase - I, which is the IT hub of the city and boasts of having the headquarters of Infosys, Wipro etc.
   Hence facilities like reasonable food outlets, hospitals, hotels etc are all very easily reachable.